 The NAR will list each group in its own section.
-For general guidelines, refer to Standard and Accommodated Testing Rooms on page 8 for a list of the accommodations that typically fall into each group, along with which manuals to use and which rooms students should be assigned to.
+For general guidelines, refer to Standard and Accommodated Testing Rooms on page 8 for a list of the accommodations that typically fall into each group.

-Accommodated students must adhere to all standard testing administrative procedures, requirements, and timing regulations, unless otherwise approved as an accommodation.
+Students with accommodations must adhere to all standard testing administrative procedures, requirements, and timing regulations, unless otherwise approved as an accommodation.
 Students approved to test with accommodations can't elect to test without those accommodations unless they present a written statement signed by a parent/guardian or by the student if over 18 years of age.
 File these letters in the students' records.
 (Don't return them to College Board.)

-Plan for Seating Accommodated Students
+Plan for Seating Students with Accommodations

-Your test coordinator may need assistance assigning accommodated students to appropriate rooms.
+Your test coordinator may need assistance assigning students with accommodations to appropriate rooms.
 The testing group on the NAR indicates students who may test together.
-See Sample Nonstandard Administration Report (NAR) on page 65.
 Please review the information on your NAR for detailed guidelines and policies about seating requirements.